Border control: Asia

+China

 Within China, extensive border controls are maintained for those travelling between the mainland, special administrative regions of Hong Kong and Macau.
 Foreign nationals need to present their passports or other required types of travel documents when travelling between these jurisdictions.
 For Chinese nationals (including those with British National (Overseas) status), there are special documents for travel between these territories.
 Internal border controls in China have also resulted in the creation of special permits allowing Chinese citizens to immigrate to or reside in other immigration areas within the country.

 China also maintains distinct, relaxed border control policies in the Special Economic Zones of Shenzhen, Zhuhai and Xiamen.
-Nationals of most countries can obtain a limited area visa upon arrival in these regions, which permit them to stay within these cities without proceeding further into other parts of Mainland China.
+Nationals of most countries can obtain a limited area visa upon arrival in these regions, which permit them to stay within these cities without proceeding further into other parts of mainland China.
 Visas for Shenzhen are valid for 5 days, and visas for Xiamen and Zhuhai are valid for 3 days.
 The duration of stay starts from the next day of arrival.
 The visa can only be obtained only upon arrival at Luohu Port, Huanggang Port Control Point, Fuyong Ferry Terminal or Shekou Passenger Terminal for Shenzhen; Gongbei Port of Entry, Hengqin Port or Jiuzhou Port for Zhuhai; and Xiamen Gaoqi International Airport for Xiamen.

 Similarly, China permits nationals of non—visa-exempt ASEAN countries to visit Guilin without a visa for a maximum of 6 days if they travel with an approved tour group and enter China from Guilin Liangjiang International Airport.
-They may not visit other cities within Guangxi or other parts of Mainland China.
+They may not visit other cities within Guangxi or other parts of mainland China.